nilanjansiromani/OpenCopilot/README.md

 ## 🌟 What Makes OpenCopilot Different?

-Use it as a "Sidebar" to ask any question about the web page.
+Use it as a "Sidebar" to ask any question about the web page Or just ask anything in general.

 <img width="600" alt="image" src="https://gecgithub01.walmart.com/n0s00jx/OpenCopilot/assets/20577/8cfce445-953e-458f-9482-74970e135eb4">